Metrist-Software/product-docs/docs/agent-overview.md

   agent.
 The monitoring agent has logic to decide whether the intercepted API call has data that contributes to the assessment of a production monitor.

-## Metrist Monitoring Agent
+## Metrist Agent

-The Metrist Monitoring Agent (MMA) is the cornerstone of our on-premises offering.
+The Metrist Agent (MA) is the cornerstone of our on-premises offering.
 It has two main functions:

 * To schedule and run private synthetic monitors.
 This is very much alike to how monitors are scheduled and run on the Metrist back-end, but with a different, customer-specific configuration.